Interference Alignment with Quantized Grassmannian Feedback in the K-user Constant MIMO Interference Channel: Acknowledgments

 \section{Acknowledgments}

 { The authors would like to thank Omar El~Ayach from UT~Austin for his helpful comments.
 This work was supported by the FP7 project HIATUS (grant $\#$265578) of the European Commission and by the Austrian Science Fund (FWF) through grant NFN SISE (S106).
+We also acknowledge the support of the Newcom\# Network of Excellence in Wireless Communications of the EC.

 }